 Bel Hernandez President of the Festival Selection Committee, First Mexican-American Film and Television Festival

-Moctesuma Esparza President of the Selection Committee of the MACEF Film Scholarship
+Moctesuma Esparza President of the Selection Committee of the MACEF Film Tuition Scholarship

-Naibe Reynoso and Alex Nogales Copresidents of the Selection Committee of the MACEF Film Scholarship
+Jose-Luis Ruiz President of the Selection Committee of the MACEF Film Production Grant

-Jerry Velasco Presiding Judge of The First Mexican-American Film/Television Festival (In charge of judging the film and television entries to receive awards.)
+Jerry Velasco Presiding Judge of the First Mexican-American Film and Television Festival, in charge of judging the film and television entries to receive awards